 1. Why does my transmission keep failing?

 Your transmission will fail if your firewall does not allow the transmission to go through.
-In order to allow CAED transmissions to go through your firewall, select Passive Mode, under the Transmission Options page.
+In order to allow Canadian Automated Export Declaration (CAED) transmissions to go through your firewall, select Passive Mode, under the Transmission Options page.
 Further information on this can be found in the Help Menu under Transmission Configuration.

 2. Why does the status on my CAED indicate Draft?